Madhuri Itagi

-Madhuri Itagi (born 7 October 1988) is an Indian actress and reality television personality.
+Madhuri Itagi (born 7 October 1988) is an Indian actress who works in predominantly Kannada-language films.
+She made her debut in Tenali Rama (2006).
 She has acted in Kannada films like Rambo (2012) and Ouija (2015).
-She is also well known for her part in the reality TV show "Bigg Boss Kannada 3"; she was eliminated from it in the first round of participation.
+She is also well known for her part in the reality TV show Bigg Boss Kannada 3; she was eliminated from it in the first round of participation.
 She was also crowned Miss Karnataka in 2011.